UWC2-PYTHON/ProgrammingInPython/source/modules/PythonClasses.rst

             area = (self.diameter / 2)**2 * math.pi
             return area

 Methods take some parameters, and possibly manipulate the attributes in ``self``.

-Remember that classes are about encapsulating the data and the functions that act on that data -- the methods are the functions that act on the data.
+Remember that classes are about encapsulating the data and the functions that act on that data.
+The methods are the functions that act on the data.

 They may or may not return something useful.